sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-21_bhatta-jayanta-the-paippaladin.md

 +++
-title = "bhaTTa jayanta thexa0paippalAdin"
+title = "bhaTTa jayanta the paippalAdin"

 +++
 I have always felt a close affinity to bhaTTa jayanta, the great scholar